nvmwill/nexmo-developer/_tutorials/en/video/joining-a-session/ios/2-initialize-session-object.md

                                         delegate:self];
 ```

-Note that calling the `[OTSession initWithApiKey:sessionId:delegate:]` method does not _create_ an Vonage Video session; it creates the Objective-C OTSession object, which represents an existing Vonage Video session.
-You create an Vonage Video session using the Vonage Video server-side libraries.
-See [Creating an Vonage Video session](/guides/create-session/).
+Note that calling the `[OTSession initWithApiKey:sessionId:delegate:]` method does not _create_ a Vonage Video session; it creates the Objective-C OTSession object, which represents an existing Vonage Video session.
+You create a Vonage Video session using the Vonage Video server-side libraries.
+See [Creating a Vonage Video session](/guides/create-session/).

 Implement the methods of the OTSessionDelegate protocol in the object you specify as the delegate object.
 These methods are called when session-related events occur.